L3cr0f/pma_course/Labs/Lab_17.md

 ![_IDA Pro_ _installSB_ _Svchost_ key checks](../Pictures/Lab_17/lab_17-02_7_ida_pro_14.png)

 After that, it will check if the value of _service_name_ exist in the _Svchost_ key and if so, it creates the key _Parameters_ under "SYSTEM\CurrentControlSet\Services\" in the registry.
-Then, it will call _RegQueryValueExA_ to get the values of _ServiceMainbak_ and  _ServiceDLL_ to check if the malware has already been installed.
-Also, it checks if the string _\_ox.dll_ appears in the registry value _ServiceDLL_.
+Then, it will call _RegQueryValueExA_ to get the value of _ServiceMainbak_ to check if the malware has already been installed.
+Then it will check the value of _ServiceDll_ key also by means of _RegQueryValueExA_.
+The value obtained will be checked against the string _\_ox.dll_, to see if the malware has been already installed.

 ![_IDA Pro_ _installSB_ installation checks](../Pictures/Lab_17/lab_17-02_7_ida_pro_15.png)

-Then, it will look for a specified module in a specified process, _svchost.exe_.
+Then, if the malware has not been installed, it will look for the module retrieved from _ServiceDll_, _ntmssvc.dll_ by default, in a specified process, _svchost.exe_.
 Also, it will check if the module exists within the previous process, something that its quite redundant.

 ![_IDA Pro_ _installSB_ look for module in process](../Pictures/Lab_17/lab_17-02_7_ida_pro_16.png)

 Now, whether the previous check is successful or wrong, the program will execute two different paths.

 If the check is successful, first, the malware will get the path of itself, since the handle to the module is null.
-Then, it will copy the module located at "C:\Windows\System32\[MODULE]" to "C:\Windows\System32\[MODULE].obak", creating a backup of the original module.
+Then, it will copy the module located at "C:\Windows\System32\ntmssvc.dll" to "C:\Windows\System32\ntmssvc.dll.obak", creating a backup of the original module.

 ![_IDA Pro_ _installSB_ create backup](../Pictures/Lab_17/lab_17-02_7_ida_pro_17.png)

-After that, it will copy the malicious binary to "C:\Windows\System32\[MODULE]", replacing the previous module.
+After that, it will copy the malicious binary to "C:\Windows\System32\ntmssvc.dll", replacing the previous module.

 ![_IDA Pro_ _installSB_ copy malicious binary](../Pictures/Lab_17/lab_17-02_7_ida_pro_18.png)

-Also, the malicious file is copied to the path "C:\Windows\System32\dllcache\[MODULE]".
+Also, the malicious file is copied to the path "C:\Windows\System32\dllcache\ntmssvc.dll".

-After that, it will get the value of _ServiceMain_ of the key registry "SYSTEM\\CurrentControlSet\\Services\\Parameters" and will create another one with the value of such parameter called _ServiceMainbak_, creating a backup.
+After that, it will get the value of _ServiceMain_ of the key registry "SYSTEM\\CurrentControlSet\\Services\\Parameters" and will create another one with the value of such parameter (if exists) called _ServiceMainbak_, creating a backup.
 Then, it will modify the original registry key value to point out to _ServiceMain_.

 ![_IDA Pro_ _installSB_ backup of service value](../Pictures/Lab_17/lab_17-02_7_ida_pro_19.png)